July 28, 2025

 Show Up Where Global Hiring Happens

-• Remote work Slack or Discord communities
+• Remote work Slack/Discord groups

-• Twitter/X spaces, AMAs, or newsletters in your niche
+• Twitter/X spaces, AMAs, or niche newsletters

-Communicate Like a Remote Team Member
+Communicate Like a Remote Teammate

 Be Interview-Ready for Distributed Teams